1 Part Course |

 • We are well aware of how legislation impacts firms, particularly when FCA expectations have changed.

-• We have served clients of all shapes and sizes in the financial sector and are fully aware of the obligations of a regulated firm and what is expected from them by the regulator.
+• We have served clients of all shapes and sizes in the financial sector.
+We are fully aware of the obligations of a regulated firm and what is expected of them by the regulator.

 • We have been delivering training for over 20 years.
-We are certain we know the topic as well as anyone in the market place
+We know the topic of compliance as well as anyone in the marketplace.

-• We are always judged by our results which speak for themselves and the feedback received from previous delegates has always been excellent.
+• We are always judged by our results, which speak for themselves.
+Feedback received from previous delegates has always been excellent.

-• Second- and third-line staff who are advising risk owners or evaluating systems and controls in place to meet vulnerability requirements, will also find this webinar valuable in ensuring appropriate coverage of their work.
+• Second and third-line staff advising risk owners or evaluating systems and controls in place to meet vulnerability requirements will find this course valuable in ensuring appropriate coverage of their work.

-This session equips attendees with a comprehensive understanding of the legislation and its implications for their firm.
-Participants gain insight into the legal framework, including the six guiding principles that constitute reasonable prevention procedures, and learn how to identify potential fraud risks.
+Our failure to prevent fraud training will equip you with a comprehensive understanding of the legislation and its implications for your firm.
+You will gain insight into the legislation’s legal framework, including the six guiding principles that constitute reasonable prevention procedures, and how to identify potential fraud risks.

-The course will delve into real-world case studies and scenarios, allowing participants to apply their knowledge and understand how the legislation is interpreted in practice.
-They will learn how to document their prevention procedures, ensuring they can demonstrate compliance to regulators and avoid potential penalties.
+We delve into real-world case studies and scenarios, allowing participants to apply their knowledge and understand how the legislation is interpreted in practice.
+Learn how to document their prevention procedures, ensuring they can demonstrate compliance to regulators and avoid potential penalties.
 Guidance on how to implement adequate training for employees and third parties is also provided, ensuring that all relevant personnel understand their responsibilities in preventing fraud.

-Participants will leave with a clear understanding of their organization's obligations under the "Failure to Prevent Fraud" offence, enabling them to implement effective prevention strategies and mitigate the risk of corporate liability.
-The training also emphasizes the importance of continuous improvement and adaptation to evolving fraud risks, ensuring long-term compliance and ethical business practices.
+Participants will leave with a clear understanding of the obligations under the "Failure to Prevent Fraud" offence and will benefit the organisation they represent.
+Training will enable delegates to implement effective prevention strategies and mitigate the risk of corporate liability.
+The training also emphasises the importance of continuous improvement and adaptation to evolving fraud risks, ensuring long-term compliance and ethical business practices.

 Number of places: